Slavery and religion: Islam

 Under Islamic law, in "what might be called civil matters", a slave was "a chattel with no legal powers or rights whatsoever", states Lewis.
 A slave could not own or inherit property or enter into a contract.
 However, he was better off in terms of rights than Greek or Roman slaves.
 According to Chirag Ali, the early Muslims misinterpreted the Quran as sanctioning "polygamy, arbitrary divorce, slavery, concubinage and religious wars", and he states that the Quranic injunctions are against all this.
 According to Ron Shaham and other scholars, the various jurisprudence systems on Sharia such as Maliki, Hanafi, Shafi'i, Hanbali and others differ in their interpretation of the Islamic law on slaves.

 Slaves were particularly numerous in Muslim armies.
 Slave armies were deployed by Sultans and Caliphs at various medieval era war fronts across the Islamic Empires, playing an important role in the expansion of Islam in Africa and elsewhere.
-Slavery of men and women in Islamic states such as the Ottoman Empire, states Ze'evi, continued through the early 20th-century.
+Slavery of men and women in Islamic states such as the Ottoman Empire, states Ze'evi, continued through the early twentieth century.

+In the seventeenth century Celebes Island, a policy that prohibiting slavery of Muslims who are not hereditary slaves was issued by the Sultan of Bone, La Maddaremmeng.
+According to him, all Muslims are free men.
+However, it did not liberate the enslaved Muslims who are hereditary slaves.
+Nonetheless, La Maddaremmeng mandated that these slaves be treated with the same humanity as one would treat their own family.

+Islamic Puritanism was allegedly the motivation behind La Maddaremeng's policy towards the Muslim slavery.
+Apart from freeing slaves, La Maddaremeng also destroyed Idols and prohibited traditional ancestral beliefs that contradicted the teaching of Islam.
+His puritanical activities faced opposition coming from the people, the aristocrats, the neighboring kings, and even his own mother, We Tenrisoloreng Datu Pattiro.
+The Invasion of Bone by The Gowa Sultanate led him into his capture and deposition.